A guide to teaching your kids the value of money in 4 easy steps by incorporating simple changes into your daily

 They still need to understand that just because you can afford something does not mean you should buy it.

 Teaching kids to save their money is a valuable lesson in financial literacy that is much easier to teach once they are earning an allowance and having to pay for things they want themselves.

 Last but not least, I established a savings system.
 Half of their weekly chore money needs to be put into savings and the other half is theirs to spend as they wish.

 To keep things simple I opened up kids’ savings accounts at our bank.
 I am easily able to transfer the money into their accounts from my bank account, so that is a major bonus; I’m all for keeping things as simple as possible.

 To keep things fun for the kids I created a fun Savings Account Balance Sheet for each of them.
 Now they can easily keep track of their money and watch it grow!
-You can download the balance sheets by clicking on the link at the bottom of the images.
+You can download the savings trackers by clicking on the photo.

 How Teaching My Kids The Value of Money Has Worked for Us